kenjiSpecial/delaunay-for-canvas/README.md

-delanay-for-canvas
+delaunay-for-canvas
 ==================

-This is the simple sample for delany diagram for canvas.
+This is the simple sample for delaunay diagram for canvas. g